 Lue has been long considered a front-runner to replace Luke Walton.

-Los Angeles's head coaching job was left open after the team fired Luke Walton last week.
+Los Angeles's head coaching job was left open after the team fired Luke Walton on April 12.
 Walton led the Lakers to a 37–45 record this season and missed the playoffs for the sixth-straight season.

 Lue reached the NBA Finals three times while coaching LeBron James and the Cavaliers, including an NBA championship in 2016.
 Lue was fired shortly after the start of the 2018-19 season.

 He finished his tenure in Cleveland with a 128–83 record.